Elizabeth Taylor: Marriages, relationships, and children

-In the last years of her life, she had a platonic friendship with the actor Colin Farrell.
-On the phone, they often talked about the topic of insomnia and how to deal with it.
+In the last years of her life, she had a platonic friendship with actor Colin Farrell.
+On the phone, they often talked about insomnia and how to deal with it.

 Judaism

-Taylor was raised as a Christian Scientist, and converted to Judaism in 1959.
-Although two of her husbands – Mike Todd and Eddie Fisher – were Jewish, Taylor stated that she did not convert because of them, and had wanted to do so "for a long time", and that there was "comfort and dignity and hope for me in this ancient religion that [has] survived for four thousand years...
+Taylor was raised as a Christian Scientist and converted to Judaism (Reform Branch) in 1959.
+Although two of her husbands – Mike Todd and Eddie Fisher – were Jewish, Taylor stated that she did not convert because of them, and had wanted to do so "for a long time", and that there was "comfort and dignity and hope for me in this ancient religion that [has] survived for four thousand years. ...
 I feel as if I have been a Jew all my life."
 Walker believed that Taylor was influenced in her decision by her godfather, Victor Cazalet, and her mother, who were active supporters of Zionism during her childhood.

 Following her conversion, Taylor became an active supporter of Jewish and Zionist causes.
 In 1959, she purchased $100,000 worth of Israeli bonds, which led to her films being banned by Arab countries throughout the Middle East and Africa.
 She was also barred from entering Egypt to film Cleopatra in 1962, but the ban was lifted two years later after the Egyptian officials deemed that the film brought positive publicity for the country.
 In addition to purchasing bonds, Taylor helped to raise money for organizations such as the Jewish National Fund, and sat on the board of trustees of the Simon Wiesenthal Center.

 Taylor also advocated for the right of Soviet Jews to emigrate to Israel, cancelled a visit to the USSR because of its condemnation of Israel due to the Six-Day War, and signed a letter protesting the United Nations General Assembly Resolution 3379 of 1975.
 In 1976, she offered herself as a replacement hostage after more than 100 Israeli civilians were taken hostage in the Entebbe skyjacking.
 She had a small role in the television film made about the incident, Victory at Entebbe (1976), and narrated Genocide (1981), an Academy Award-winning documentary about the Holocaust.